elalienx/spike-postgres/README.md

 ## Todo

-- Add volumnes (and connect Postico on local)
 - Add validation if table assigment already exist
 - Refactor `index.js` endpoints
 - Do queries on `test.rest` to get _canddiates_ by _assigment_id_